New static proxies. Full control. Stable operation.

 If you’re diving into API work with Postman, you know how handy it is for testing and building out those interfaces.
-But to keep things secure and adaptable, especially when sending requests from different spots or handling sensitive data, adding a Postman proxy can make a real difference.
+But to keep things secure and adaptable, especially when sending requests from different spots-also known as different locations, which allows you to simulate API calls from various geographic regions-or handling sensitive data, adding a Postman proxy can make a real difference.
 In this walkthrough, we’ll walk through how to set up a proxy in Postman, from the basics to fixing glitches, and even touch on solid options like MangoProxy to keep your setup running smoothly.

 Basics of using proxies in Postman